malav097/eva-assistance/README.md

 a AWS EC2 Instance and it communicates with google calendar API, Wikipedia API, Accuwather API and of course, Telegram API.

-The bot has the following features and functionalities.
+The bot is installed as a `systemd service` and has the following features and functionalities.

 ### Execute commands